Coming up: 'Waking The Dead' cemetery tour

-Highland Cemetery will host the annual “Waking the Dead” tour on Sunday, June 25, at 1:00 or 3:00 p.m.
+Highland Cemetery will host the annual “Waking the Dead” tour on Sunday, June 25, at 1:00 and at 3:00 p.m.
 On a tour you will have an opportunity to listen to Montana pioneers—such as Paris Gibson, founder of Great Falls—who are portrayed by re-enactors dressed in period regalia.

 Sponsored by the Paris Gibson Month Celebration Committee, twelve graves will be visited as storytellers present the stories of those buried there.
 The graves and their storytellers are: